Belle Isle (Newfoundland and Labrador)

-Belle Isle (/bɛl ˈaɪl/ bel-_-EYEL, /fr/; Beautiful Island) is a sparsely populated island slightly more than 15 mi off the coast of Labrador and slightly less than 20 mi north of Newfoundland at the Atlantic entrance to the Strait of Belle Isle, which takes its name.
+Belle Isle (/bɛl ˈaɪl/ bel-_-EYEL, /fr/; Beautiful Island) is an island slightly more than 15 mi off the coast of Labrador and slightly less than 20 mi north of Newfoundland at the Atlantic entrance to the Strait of Belle Isle, which takes its name.
+Officially uninhabited, the island has some seasonal occupation during fishing season.

 Named by the Breton explorer Jacques Cartier, the island lies on the shortest shipping lane between the Great Lakes and Europe and is on the main north-south shipping route to Hudson Bay and the Northwest Territories.
-The northern terminus of the International Appalachian Trail (and related Eastern Continental Trail) is on Belle Isle.
+The northern terminus of the Eastern Continental Trail is on Belle Isle.